-RNAQ Divorce: GH₵300k, 2 Cars and 1/3 of House and 3 Other Benefits Joana Quaye is Getting
+RNAQ Divorce: GH₵300k, 2 Cars, 1/3 of House and 3 Other Benefits Joana Quaye Will Receive

 - A High Court in Accra ordered Richard Nii Armah Quaye to pay GH₵300,000 to his ex-wife, Joana, in their divorce settlement

-- In addition to the lump sum, which is a paltry figure compared to Joana's demand of GH₵50m, the court ordered six other reliefs
+- In addition to the lump sum, which is a paltry figure compared to her demand of GH₵50m, the court ordered six other reliefs

-- Among the other reliefs are custody of their three children, two cars, and one-third of their house at Dansoman
+- Among the other reliefs granted are custody of their three children, two cars, and one-third of the couple's house at Dansoman

 Don't miss out!
 Get your daily dose of sports news straight to your phone.
 Join YEN's Sports News channel on WhatsApp now!